AnotherSamWilson/miceforest/README.md

 ### Predictive Mean Matching

-`miceForest` can make use of a procedure called predictive mean matching (PMM) to select which values are imputed.
+`miceforest` can make use of a procedure called predictive mean matching (PMM) to select which values are imputed.
 PMM involves selecting a datapoint from the original, nonmissing data which has a predicted value close to the predicted value of the missing sample.
 The closest N